LeQuint/Chess/README.md

 ```

 ## The Frontend
 EJS views are stored in the [/views](/views) folder and each component/partials is under [/views/partials](/views/partials).
 Only one layout is used for all pages in this project and can be seen [here](/views/layout.ejs).
-Bootstrap and Font Awesome are used for styling and organization.
+Bootstrap and Font Awesome are used for styling and grid organization.

 ## Deployment
-The app is deployed to Google App Engine by following the instructions at: <https://cloud.google.com/appengine/docs/standard/nodejs/quickstart>
+The app is deployed to Google App Engine by following the instructions at: <https://cloud.google.com/appengine/docs/standard/nodejs/quickstart> <br>
 I am currently working on the deployment of the WebSocket server.
 The code for the WebSocket server can be seen at <https://github.com/LeQuint/chess-ws>

-# Testing and Debugging

-# Future Considerations